-At the moment, ThriveCart has an early bird lifetime license which, you guess ir, adds lifetime access to the platform.
+At the moment, ThriveCart has an early bird lifetime license which, you guessed it, adds lifetime access to the platform for a one-time payment.
 As a shopping cart platform, in my opinion, it’s well worth the price.

 You can get ThriveCart Standard for just $495